 It’s beginning to feel like one long weekend, isn’t it?
-Being quarantined at home is rough but those first couple of weeks were the worst.
+Being quarantined at home is rough, but those first few weeks were the worst.
 Things began to get better after I plugged into a couple of online communities and having more FaceTime with my family and friends.
 And they got a whole lot better when I started writing again.
 While on furlough from my day job in the events industry, I’ve been taking on more projects like this one.
-Writing is perfectly suited to working from home and it has helped to give my days a little more structure.
+Writing is perfectly suited to working from home, and it helps to give my days a little more structure.

 We might not know when, but we do know this crisis will eventually end and these projects are some of the best ways to stay ahead in a way that is low pressure and with potentially huge rewards.

 Check out this list and if you’re inspired, join me and start one of them.